VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 write(*,*) 'Hello, MESA!'
 ```
 - Compile and run the project again, confirming that you get a bunch of annoying messages printed to the terminal.
+- Once you confirm that the code works, you may cancel the run by pressing `Ctrl+C` in the terminal.

 <details class="hx-border hx-border-blue-200 dark:hx-border-blue-200 hx-rounded-md hx-my-2">